 As a plan member, you have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.
+You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.

-If you think that you are not getting your medical care within a reasonable amount of time, Chapter 7, Section 9 of this booklet tells what you can do.
-(If we have denied coverage for your medical care and you don't agree with our decision, Chapter 7, Section 4 tells what you can do.)
+If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9, Section 10 of this booklet tells what you can do.
+(If we have denied coverage for your medical care or drugs and you don't agree with our decision, Chapter 9, Section 4 tells what you can do.)

-Cigna-HealthSpring's Evaluation of New Technologies
+Cigna's evaluation of new technologies

 We take pride in giving our customers the best medical and pharmacy benefits available.
 Our Pharmacy & Therapeutics Committee and our Clinical Guidelines Committee carefully review new medications, medical and behavioral procedures, and devices as potential benefit additions for our customers.
-The Pharmacy & Therapeutics Committee is made up of practicing physicians, pharmacists, and our Medical Directors.
-Together, these professionals review new medications while evaluating available clinical guidelines, evidence-based medicine, and pharmacoeconomic studies.
+The Pharmacy & Therapeutics Committee is made up of practicing physicians, pharmacists and our Medical Directors.
+Together, these professionals review new medications while evaluating available clinical guidelines, evidence-based medicine and pharmacoeconomic studies.
 The Clinical Guidelines Committee is made up of our Medical Directors, pharmacists and behavioral health specialists.
 This committee evaluates medical and behavioral technologies by reviewing pertinent data including evidence-based guidelines, safety data, appropriate CMS and other regulatory information, and expert specialist input.
 Based on these reviews, the committees then vote on which medications, medical and behavioral procedures, and devices to offer that are deemed efficacious and efficient and will provide the greatest benefit for our customers.

-Section 1.4 We must protect the privacy of your personal health information
+Section 1.3 We must protect the privacy of your personal health information